rackerlabs/support-how-to/content/account-management/support-pin-faq.md

 product_url: account-management
 ---

-Rackspace now uses a PIN system to verify customer identity when a customer calls in to receive support.
+**Important:** Rackspace is excited to announce that it is moving to a Personal Identification Number (PIN) based phone support verification system beginning on August 13, 2019.
+We have prepared the article below in advance of this change.
-This article discusses frequently asked questions about this process.

 To review instructions for using the support PIN system please see [Support PIN management](/how-to/support-pin-management).

 ### Support PIN FAQs